MTH95 Intermediate Algebra

 Online environment: Online math class works best for independent learners who are willing and able to read the textbook and online lectures and learn successfully and have the technical skills necessary to complete the online assignments .
 If you learn better from hearing an instructor (rather than reading a message conveying the same information) and/or from a face-to-face interaction and/or from one-on-one in-person help, then an on-campus class might be a better fit for you.
 Most students can expect to spend at least 15 hours each week on reading the assigned sections from the textbook, online lectures, completing the online WeBWorK assignments and D2L worksheets.
 This online course is NOT self-paced.
 See below for details

-ON-CAMPUS EXAMS (a departmental requirement!): You will be expected to take paper and pen/pencil, closed book, no-notes, no-calculator midterm and a final exam at specifically the Rock Creek campus (and not at other PCC-campuses).
-If you are outside of the Portland metro area and you are unable to come to Rock Creek campus for the proctored exams, then you must contact me in week-one to obtain details from me on how to go about making arrangements to take the exams in a proctored setting at a college testing-center near you.
+ON-CAMPUS EXAMS (a departmental requirement!): You will be expected to take a paper and pen/pencil, closed book, no-notes, no-calculator midterm and a final exam at the Rock Creek campus.
+The exact date/time of the two oncampus exams will be available to you on the first day of the term.
+Usually the midterm is on the Friday evening of Week-4 and and the final exam is on the Friday evening of Week-8.
+If you are unable to come to Rock Creek campus for the proctored exams on the posted date/time, then you must contact me in week-one to obtain details from me on how to go about making arrangements to take the exams either at one of the PCC testing centers or in a proctored setting at a college testing-center near you.